Comfort and Quality » 9

 Additionally, the interior is very well-hushed from road and engine noise--significantly better so than the Passat and Sonata.

-Even considering the fast, sexy roofline, there's plenty of space four six-foot adults; just skip the sunroof.
+Even considering the fast, sexy roofline, there's plenty of space for four six-foot adults; just skip the sunroof.